 - In the Timeline pane: Double-click the value to make it editable and adjust it.
 To finish editing, press ENTER or click any elsewhere outside.

 If you place the Playhead at an existing keyframe and change the property value, the change will affect that keyframe only.
-Meanwhile, if you place the Playhead at any other timestamps and change the property value, the change will affect all keyframes of the same property animation.
+Meanwhile, if you place the Playhead at any other timestamp and change the property value, the change will affect all keyframes of the same property animation.

 Consider the following animation [Left, duration: 2.5s, value: 200px – 400px].

-- Place the Playhead at the starting/ending keyframe: Place the Playhead at the ending keyframe and change the Left value from 400px to 500px.
+- Place the Playhead at the starting/ending keyframe: Place the Playhead at the ending keyframe and change the left value from 400px to 500px.
 The element now moves 300px to the right instead of 200px as before.
 The ending point changes, leading to the change in the space the element moves.